hanazuki/isc-kea.deb/doc/sphinx/man/kea-shell.8.rst

    path is used.
 As Control Agent listens at the empty path, this parameter is useful only with a reverse proxy.

+``--ca``
+   Specifies the file or directory name of the Certification Authority.
+   If not specified HTTPS is not used.

+``--cert``
+   Specifies the file name of the user end-entity public key certificate.
+   If specified the file name of the user key must be specified too.

+``--key``
+   Specifies the file name of the user key file.
+If specified the file name of the user certificate must be specified too.
+Note that encrypted key files are not supported.

+``--auth-user``
+   Specifies the user id for basic HTTP authentication.
+If not specified or specified as the empty string authentication is not used.

+``--auth-password``
+   Specifies the password for basic HTTP authentication.
+If not specified but the user id is specified an empty password is used.

 ``--timeout``
    Specifies the connection timeout in seconds.
 If not specified, 10 (seconds) is used.